tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "Do me a favor?
-When you shut the door, leave the key inside the door."
+When you shut the door, leave the key inside the doorknob."
 The old man said.